Toka2k/KOP/README.md

 - DHCP - address assigning
 - only one dhcp req at a time
 - better address assigning
+- Packet buffering - received packets, sending packets from to_send queue
+- Modify all the functions to enqueue packets instead of sending them directly

 ### Development Diagrams